 Washington, D.C.
 20037-8190

-The National Registry Alliance is a private, non-profit, voluntary organization of state early childhood and school-age workforce registry and professional development leaders.
-Our mission is to enhance, strengthen, and support the work of state early childhood and school-age registries by providing an interactive forum for networking and information and strategy exchanges.
+The National Registry Alliance's mission is to enhance, strengthen, and support the work of state early childhood and after school registries by providing an interactive forum for networking and information and strategy exchanges.

 Our vision is to promote high quality, coordinated, documented, and accessible state career development systems that support a well-trained, well-educated, supported, adequately compensated early childhood and afterschool workforce.

 NCLCCA is the only organization in the state representing licensed child care providers.
 We are a membership organization providing timely information and updates about issues impacting your center so that you can do your job each day and provide quality early education environments for children and families.
 We have legislative representation on the ground in Raleigh and NCLCCA staff working hard on issues related to rulemaking, subsidy, rated license, NC Pre-K and more.